Section 2: Topic 3

 The new test for Spice was ultimately designed for the safety of substance users, the vast majority of whom are prisoners and the homeless.
 In order to help these people, it was vital that connections were made with prisons, drug awareness and harm reduction facilities, and health organisations.
 Media engagement was crucial for raising awareness for these contacts to be made.

 The researchers clearly communicated to the press office that they wanted their invention to be presented as a health initiative, rather than for law enforcement purposes.
 Therefore, the press office framed the press release around the benefits for treating patients who are under the influence of Spice.
-They only contacted those whom they trusted to cover the story accurately and to comply with the intentions of the researchers.

 Chris Melvin, from the press office of the University of Bath, who worked with the researchers said, “It is important for researchers to think about who they want to reach, and why, when contacting their press offices.
 This means the press office can tailor the messages for the intended audience(s) in their materials.